Simulate an artificial image#

 • Point Spread Function and 2-D Gaussian function

-• World Coordinate System (WCS) and how to convert (RA, DEC) to (x, y)
+• World Coordinate System (WCS) and how to convert (RA, DEC) on the sky to (x, y) on the image

 • How to write docstrings for your functions